nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 `/Users/kpurdon/miniconda/conda-bld/osx-64/hello-0.0.1-py27_0.tar.bz2`

-You should not that this package is an osx-64 specific binary.
+You should note that this package is an osx-64 specific binary.
 In the next section (Deployment Basics) I will demonstrate how to build packages for all architectures.
 For now lets just install the new package:

 {% highlight bash %}
 $ conda install /Users/kpurdon/miniconda/conda-bld/osx-64/hello-0.0.1-py27_0.tar.bz2
 {% endhighlight %}

 The package should install, including it's dependencies (Python 2.7* and Click).
-We can now execute the entry-point command we defined in `meta.yaml` and see the expected output:
+We can now execute the entry-point command `hello` we defined in `meta.yaml` and see the expected output:

 {% highlight bash %}
 $ hello Kyle
 Hello, Kyle
 {% endhighlight %}

+### Dependencies Not on Binstar

+At some point you will run into a situation where a python dependency you need is not yet converted to a conda package and released on binstar.
+For development you can just `pip install [pkg]` into your conda env, but for packaging you will want the package to be in conda and on binstar.
+Luckily this is very easy!

+{% highlight bash %}
+$ conda skeleton pypi [somepackage]
+$ conda build [somepackage]
+# now follow the binstar upload instructions in the next section!
+{% endhighlight %}

+With just a few simple commands you can take a python package that is on pypi, create a conda package, build it, and be ready to upload it to your own channel on binstar!

 ---